ajaysake1992/faucet/Notes.md

 Generally it's good practise to mark function extrenal if only call from outside but we can still call it using this keyword but with high gas

+Section 9) Memory

+Notes -

+assembly {} - we can write low level language code

+Access modifiers -

+1) public - outside of contract
+2) private - within smart contract
+3) internal - within smart contract and can be derived

+Section 10) Storage

+In solididty varibles are stored in array slot of size 32.
+So because of this orders of defining variables matter a lot in smart contract to use slot efficiently in order to lower down gas fee for deployment of SC and perform a transaction.

+uint8 public  a = 7 ===> 8 bits = 1 byte memory
+uint16 public  b = 15 ===> 8 bits = 1 byte memory,So 2 byte
+address public  c = Ox222dgdg20303030303 ===> 20 bytes
+bool d = true ===> 1 byte
+uint64 public  c = 15 ===> 64/8 === 8 byte
+Total = 32 bytes ===> stored in 0 slot
+[[0], [1]....]

+to check storage, need to access insatnce of contract or use getStorgeAt("contrac address", slot_nu) metid of web3 libaray

+Section 11) Mappings

+Mapping == Map or hashmap of traditional programming languages

+Store value in key value pair, store unique value

+Note = we can consider it for replacement of array, beacuse it will not checck for uniqueness

+Syntax===> mapping(unint => address) private funders

+Section 12) Solidity

+Withdraw fund -

+payable(msg.sender).transfer(amount, account);